BIIFSweden/EpithelialNetworkAnalysis/README.md

 The input data used to run the ImageJ macro scripts are structured in two main folders:

-- *SNIs*: Contains subfolders with fluorescent channel images and corresponding net-like structure files
+- **SNIs**: Contains subfolders with fluorescent channel images and corresponding net-like structure files
-- *SNIs_Max*: Contains the maximum intensity projection and the annotations of the apical and basal epithelial boundaries
+- **SNIs_Max**: Contains the maximum intensity projection and the annotations of the apical and basal epithelial boundaries

-### Parameter set of the ImageJ macro script
+### Input parameters

+Besides the path to the location of the input data, a set of parameters can be updated before running the script *netShapeAnalysis.ijm*: threshold method (Otsu default), correction factor for threshold value, distance threshold (EDT), minimum area of the intermediate layer, maximum size of nuclei, etc. For a detailed description of these parameter, please refer to the supplementary information of the related manuscript and the parameters described in the script file.

-### Generating the net-like shape of the junction proteins
+### Generating the net-like shape

 The Matlab script *batch_neuriteness.m* generates the enhanced net-like structure for each fluorescent channel of each SNI using the method proposed by: Obara, Boguslaw, et al. "Contrast-independent curvilinear structure detection in biomedical images." *IEEE Transactions on Image Processing* 21.5 (2012): 2572-2581.